 Second, joint ventures may be the source of substantial expenditures and financial exposure.
 Although ArcelorMittal's joint ventures are responsible for their own debt repayment and it does not consolidate their indebtedness, ArcelorMittal may make substantial cash contributions to extend loans to and/or guarantee the debt or contractual obligations of its joint ventures.
 This may particularly be the case for joint ventures that are strategic and that are expanding and developing, such as AMNS India and Calvert.
-As of 31 December 2021, ArcelorMittal had given \$4.3 billion of guarantees on behalf of associates and joint ventures (\$4.4 billion as of 30 June 2022), including \$3.1 billion on behalf of AMNS India, \$279 million issued on behalf of Calvert, \$323 million in relation to outstanding lease liabilities for vessels operated by Global Chartering and \$175 million on behalf of its joint venture Al Jubail (discussed further below).
-See notes 2.4.1, 2.4.2 and 9.4 to the 2021 Financial Statements and note 12 to the 2022 HY Financials.
-Other sureties, first demand guarantees, letters of credit, pledges and other collateral included \$411 million and \$406 million in commitments given on behalf of associates as of 30 June 2022 and 31 December 2021, respectively, and \$527 million and \$452 million in commitments given on behalf of joint ventures as of 30 June 2022 and 31 December 2021, respectively.
+As of 31 December 2022, ArcelorMittal had given \$4.4 billion of guarantees on behalf of associates and joint ventures, including \$3.1 billion on behalf of AMNS India, \$354 million on behalf of Calvert, \$341 million in relation to outstanding lease liabilities for vessels operated by Global Chartering and \$178 million on behalf of its joint venture Al Jubail (discussed further below).
+See notes 2.4.1, 2.4.2 and 9.4 to the 2022 Financial Statements.
+Other sureties, first demand guarantees, letters of credit, pledges and other collateral included \$375 million and \$406 million of commitments given on behalf of associates as of 31 December 2022 and 2021, respectively, and \$598 million and \$452 million of commitments given on behalf of joint ventures as of 31 December 2022 and 2021, respectively.
 First demand guarantees include ones given for payments under operating contracts, such as energy supply contracts.
 In the current context of spiking energy prices and potential energy shortages, the risk of such guarantees being activated and leading to substantial financial exposure is increased.
-In addition, as of 30 June 2022, ArcelorMittal had given purchase commitments to associates and joint ventures in the amount of \$1,488 million and \$886 million, respectively.
-See notes 2.4.1, 2.4.2 and 9.4 to the 2021 Financial Statements and note 12 to the 2022 HY Financials.